-Throughout fiscal year 2021, AHCT will continue to monitor future updates and changes to the Affordable Care Act (ACA), or any other applicable federal and/or state laws, regulations, and guidance, for any required changes to the legal authority and governance of Connecticut's Health Insurance Marketplace.
-AHCT is poised to adapt to changes and proactively manage those changes in support of an ACA-compliant Marketplace for the consumers of Connecticut.
+Throughout fiscal year 2021, AHCT monitored updates and changes to the Affordable Care Act (ACA), and any other applicable federal and/or state laws, regulations, and guidance, for any required changes to the legal authority and governance of Connecticut's Health Insurance Marketplace.
+AHCT is poised to adapt to changes and proactively manage those changes in support of an ACA-compliant Marketplace for the residents of Connecticut.